 Contact Us Today for a Consultation

 A lot can be done with non-surgical treatments for lines and wrinkles, but sometimes the effects of aging require more extensive techniques.
-Men and women who have folds, creases and other severe signs of aging benefit from facelift surgery.
+Men and women who have folds, creases and other severe signs of aging benefit from surgery.
 Dr. Edward S. Kole, a board certified plastic surgeon who serves men and women in Southampton, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Pennsylvania, recommends facelifts in these cases.
-To learn more about how a facelift may help you, contact us to schedule a consultation.
+To learn more about how it may help you, contact us to schedule a consultation.